-Based on public feedback and review by the Technical Advisory Committee and data experts, the Board is modelling the following changes to the 2017-2018 Accountability System:
+Based on public feedback and review by data experts, the Board adopted the following changes:

-- Lowering the n-count from 20 to capture as many students as possible in a school's letter grade calculation (n-count is the minimum number of students in each indicator necessary to include the data in a school's letter grade calculation)
+- Lowering the n-count from 20 to 10 to capture as many students as possible in a school's letter grade calculation (n-count is the minimum number of students in each indicator necessary to include the data in a school's letter grade calculation);

-- Modifying the weights within the growth indicator to ensure all students that achieve a year's worth of growth earn points for that growth
+- Modifying the weights within the growth indicator to ensure all students that achieve a year's worth of academic growth are equally awarded for that growth; and